shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 conclusions presented here.
 There is also the added bonus that he uses the same metric signature :math:`(+,-,-,-)`.

-I am currently revisiting this article and expanding its content, particularly in relation to Minkowski space.
-As a result, some sections are still in draft form, and despite my best efforts to ensure accuracy, there may be typos and errors.
-This page was last updated on |today|.

 .. }}}

 Duality in three dimensions